-An abundant gathering of things, woolly and otherwise, shared generously by Patti Smith on the eve of her 45th birthday.
+An abundant gathering of things, woolly and otherwise, shared generously by Patti Smith (b.
+1946) on the eve of her 45th birthday.
 Smith is a musician, artist, poet, and cultural figure almost as impossible to describe as this collection, Woolgathering.

 I truly loved my family and our home, yet that spring I experienced a terrible and inexpressible melancholy, I would sit for hours, when my chores were done and the children at school, beneath the willows, lost in thought.
 That was the atmosphere of my life as I began to compose Woolgathering.

 Smith’s somethings from nothing were gathered in truth and vulnerability, in deep self-examination, what Rilke called “going into self.”

 Through this aperture afforded by pain and doubt, Smith refocuses on the minute.
 Time passes in a fullness often unknown in books or life.

 I had one of those headaches.
 It kept pounding and got into that crazy realm where the guillotine seems like a good idea.
 I groped about for the scissors and just like that cropped my hair.
 Brushing aside the discarded braids I dragged over to the sink to cool my face and neck.